Using the Spot Database

 With Commander running, enabling both the Frequency Filter and Frequency sort automatically shows recent spots near your transceiver frequency as you QSY.
 You can enable the Mode and/or Origin filter for additional specificity.

 To clear the General filters, click the button labeled X to the immediate right of the General Expression textbox.
-When the General filter is cleared, Spot Database Display shows all unhidden Spot Database Entries that conform to the four Context filters: Band, Mode, Continent, and Origin filters.
+When the these filters are cleared, Spot Database Display shows all unhidden Spot Database Entries that conform to the four Context filters: Band, Mode, Continent, and Origin filters.

 Filtering by Band

-The Band filter enables you to display only unhidden Spot Database entries for DX stations spotted on frequencies within specified bands; clicking the Filter panel's Band button displays the Band Filter window, with Enable checkboxes for each amateur band from 160m to 12cm.
+The Band Filter enables you to display only unhidden Spot Database entries for DX stations spotted on frequencies within specified bands; clicking the Filter panel's Band button displays the Band Filter window, with Enable checkboxes for each amateur band from 160m to 12cm.
 This window also provides buttons that toggle groups of band checkboxes on or off; these allow you to, for example, enable all three WARC bands with a single mouse click, or disable the 6m, 4m, 2m, and 1.25m VHF bands with two mouse clicks.
 The Spot Database Display will not show Spot Database entries with frequencies in bands having Band Filter boxes un-checked.
 If Commander is running, checking the Transceiver Band Only box will automatically keep the Band filter set only show spots for your transceiver's current band; this feature is currently limited to 160m through 2m.
-SpotCollector retains a history of the most recent 16 Band filter configurations; you can navigate within this history using the Band filter's and buttons to travel backwards and forwards respectively.
+SpotCollector retains a history of the most recent 16 Band filter configurations; you can navigate within this history using the Band filter's and buttons to travel backward and forward respectively.
+Moving backward means returning to a filter configuration that you have previously applied.
+Moving forward is only applicable after you have moved backward, effectively "undoing" each backward move..

 If you check the Enable Start/End & Max Origin DX Filtering box, then you can optionally specify the following additional filtering rules for each band individually: